NIVeriStandAdd-Ons/SLSC-12201-DIO-Plugin-Custom-Device/README.md

-**This code has been archived.
+**This code has been archived because development has moved to Github/NI.
 For the latest version, please go to:** https://github.com/ni/niveristand-slsc-12201-custom-device

 ## SLSC-12201 DIO Plugin Custom Device ##